AI-SDC/SACRO-ML/examples/README.md

 A collection of user guides can be found in the [`user_stories`](user_stories) folder of this repository.
 These guides include configurable examples from the perspective of both a researcher and a TRE, with separate scripts for each.
 Instructions on how to use each of these scripts and which scripts to use are included in the README located in the folder.

-## Notebooks
+## SafeModel Notebooks

-The `notebooks` folder contains short tutorials on the basic concept of "safe" versions of machine learning algorithms, and examples of some specific algorithms.
+The `safemodel_notebooks` folder contains short tutorials on the basic concept of "safe" versions of machine learning algorithms, and examples of some specific algorithms.

 ## Risk Examples